 One of the great things about investing in real estate in the U.S. is that financing for single-family rental property isn’t limited to the big players.
 Smaller developers and real estate investors are also aggressively seeking loans for build-to-rent housing.
 As a result, more rental communities are being created to meet the growing demand for single-family homes for rent.

 In many markets, the rent for a bigger house is often higher than a smaller apartment with the same number of bedrooms.
-However, when renters compare the cost per square foot versus the apartment, they usually see more value in having storage, a garage, and a yard where they can safely socialize and are willing to pay more in rent.
+However, when renters compare the cost per square foot versus the apartment, they usually see more value in having storage, a garage, and a yard where they can safely socialize and are typically willing to pay more in rent.

 3. Exit strategies